A Common Protocol for Languages

 It also enables a given language server to be implemented once and have different tools take advantage of it.
 That's why it's exciting that the protocol has been adopted by Codenvy, who have added it to the next generation Eclipse IDE, Eclipse Che, as well as by Red Hat, who are working to publish a standalone language server for Java which can be consumed by any tool that utilizes the protocol.

 The complete specification for this protocol is available in a public GitHub repository, as is a history of how the protocol has evolved to date.
-As it continues to be adopted by more languages and tools, we intend to support and evolve the protocol, along with partners like Red Hat, Codenvy, and others in the open source community.
-Anyone can ask questions, file issues, or submit pull requests on the repo, just like any other open source project.
+As it continues to be adopted by more languages and tools, we intend to support and evolve the protocol, along with partners like Red Hat, Codenvy, and others in the open-source community.
+Anyone can ask questions, file issues, or submit pull requests on the repo, just like any other open-source project.

 This is just the start – communities for programming languages like OmniSharp (C#), JSON, C++, xText, JavaFX, and R have made commitments to release language servers for their languages in the future.
 A full list of protocol implementations, including language servers, editors, and SDKs is available on the GitHub repo.

-If you want to learn more, view the keynote, check out the blog posts from Red Hat and the Eclipse Che team, and visit the language server protocol repo on GitHub.
+If you want to learn more, view the breakout session, check out the blog posts from Red Hat and the Eclipse Che team, and visit the language server protocol repo on GitHub.
 There is even a Language Server Walkthrough where you can step through the source code of a working language server implemented in TypeScript and Node.js.
 But of course you can implement a language server in any language!

 The VS Code Team, @code